nebaughman/low-cal/README.md

 To learn how to use it ... kindly refer to the code :)

-> Fair warning: The primary purpose of this project is to learn a thing or two, rather than maintain a fully-featured component. _Share and enjoy_
+> Fair warning: The primary purpose of this project is to learn a thing or two, rather than maintain a fully-featured component. _Share and enjoy._

 ## Technologies